Maryland Governor’s Cup Series

 16. No Entries At Post: Entries close at noon on the Monday prior to race days; post-deadline entries may be accepted only at the discretion of the Race Committees.

 (a).
-Points for the Foxhall Farm Cup Team Chase: In a year when this event is hosted by a Maryland hunt, one point will be awarded to each of the three winning riders of the fast time event, toward awards that include this event.
-All horses completing the fast time event will receive .5 points toward awards that include this event.
+Points for the Foxhall Farm Cup Team Chase: In a year when this event is hosted by a Maryland hunt, one point will be awarded to each of the three winning riders and horses of the fast time event, toward awards that include this event.

 19. Consult Individual Race Meet Conditions: Please see conditions of individual MSA Race Meets for other rules that may prevail.